src-d/guide/talent/onboarding/README.md

 * Welcome talks with the Founders
 * Welcome talk with the VP of Engineering
+* Welcome talk with the VP of Product and Developer Relations
 * Welcome talk with the Head of Product and Data Intelligence
 * Welcome talk the Sales team